Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 You’ll want to get your tickets early.
 Either book through a tour or get a local (like hostel staff) to book for you via WeChat or AliPay.
 Only 10,000 tickets are released daily at 7AM and they’re snagged fast (This only applies to the Big Cable Car).

-If you happen to miss the tickets of Big Cable Car, you can still admire the Jade Dragon Snow Mountain at the foot or mid-levels.
-You just have to purchase entrance tickets (100RMB) and tickets of the smaller chairlifts (60RMB to the Yak Meadow, 55RMB to the Spruce Meadow) separately on the day of your visit itself.
+If you happen to miss the tickets for Big Cable Car, you can still admire the Jade Dragon Snow Mountain at the foot or mid-levels.
+You just have to purchase entrance tickets (100RMB) and tickets for the smaller chairlifts (60RMB to the Yak Meadow, 55RMB to the Spruce Meadow) separately on the day of your visit itself.

 Showtimes: 12:40PM, 2:50PM